FireballGIT/toaster/CONTRIBUTIONS.md

 # Contributing to BAG Studios

-Welcome, 3Bagger-in-training!
+Welcome!
 Whether you're squashing bugs, making spicy plugins, or spreading butter in Toaster — you're officially helping us **taste the future**

 ## 🛠️ What Can I Contribute?